 The problem, of course, started in the womb.

-“Congenital heart defects develop in the embryo,” says Greg Thomas, M.D., MPH, medical director, MemorialCare Heart & Vascular Institute, Long Beach Memorial.
+“Congenital heart defects develop in the embryo,” says Greg Thomas, M.D., MPH, medical director, MemorialCare Heart & Vascular Institute, Long Beach Medical Center.
 “As we grow from one cell to a whole human being, things don’t always go according to plan, and errors in development can occur.”

 For Robert, his left coronary artery branched off the aorta in the wrong place.
 As Robert was growing up, the odd positioning never caused any limitations.
 In fact, his growth and physical abilities were no different from those of his identical twin Michael, whose heart structure is completely normal.

 Then, in May 2014, Robert was playing cards with his brother and a few friends when he started experiencing chest pain that radiated down his left arm and up his neck into his jaw.
 He tried to ignore it, finished his card game and went to lie down.
 As the pain increased, he did what any computer savvy person would do: he Googled his symptoms and learned that this could very well be a heart attack.
 Still in denial, he drove himself to the nearest ER, but by then, the pain had subsided.

 “Although my heart rhythm and EKG were normal by the time I got there, physicians insisted on doing tests,” says Robert.
 “They drew blood and about half an hour later, the results came back, showing my cardiac enzymes were critically high.
 I couldn’t believe it – I had a heart attack.
 So I called the smartest person I know – my mom.”